String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Thermodynamics of HP phases

 \section{Thermodynamics of HP phases}

 The results for the different phases in $d = 4,5,6$ and their thermodynamics are shown in Figs.~\ref{fig:M_vs_L}, \ref{fig:M_vs_L_L_normalized}, \ref{fig:s_vs_m_non_uniform} and \ref{fig:f_vs_minfty_non_uniform}.
-In the plots, the non-uniform strings are shown as solid black curves and uniform strings in dashed green.
+In the plots, the non-uniform strings are shown as solid black curves and uniform strings in green (solid and dashed---more below).
 In $d=6$ we also show, red dot-dashed, the entropy $S=\beta_H M$ of free strings so puffed-up that their self-gravity is negligible, since it is relevant for determining the microcanonical dominant phase.
 Free string states do not play a role in the canonical ensemble for $\beta>\beta_H$, since, within the approximations we work in, they are always at the Hagedorn temperature.
-Other than this, the results we show are for HP balls and strings in the classical regime of the HP theory, with $g\to 0$ and finite $g^2 S$, but it should be understood that when $g$ is small but non-zero, the solutions below the range in \eqref{eq:qlimit} must be replaced by free strings.
+Other than this, the results we show are for HP balls and strings in the classical regime of the HP theory, with $g\to 0$ and finite $g^2 S$, but it should be understood that when $g$ is small but non-zero, the solutions below the range in \eqref{eq:qlimit} must be replaced by almost-free strings.
+In $d=6$, the solutions with very large non-uniformity are expected to receive significant corrections from higher-order interactions in the effective theory.

+For the uniform strings we distinguish between solid-green and dashed-green according to whether $\textsf{L}=L\sqrt{\Delta_\beta}=L/r_b$ is smaller or bigger than the critical value $\textsf{L}_*$.
+The former are fat strings which are expected to be GL-stable, while the latter are thin strings expected to be GL-unstable.
+In Sec.~\ref{sec:stabcrit} we will present arguments for this interpretation.